15 Best Honeymoon Destinations in Europe

 Don't even get us started on the food.
 It's pretty much impossible to eat badly in this exceptional town.
 Not surprisingly, Tuscany tops the list of the best foodie holidays.

 Accommodation: Where to Stay in Florence: Best Areas & Hotels

 6. Cinque Terre, Italy

 The Cinque Terre is a spectacular spot filled with views to make you gape.
-Five picturesque fishing villages spot its rolling hillsides, adding both color and grandeur to this already impressive natural wonder.
+Five picturesque Cinque Terre villages spot its rolling hillsides, adding both color and grandeur to this already impressive natural wonder.
 It's easy to see why hiking around the area is one of the top things to do in Italy for couples.